preservim/vim-wordy/README.markdown

 Lazy and weak words are common in first drafts.

-We sabotage ourselves though weak language.
-We defeat our goal of effective writing by kicking the legs out from beneath our verbs and tearing at the foundations of our nouns.

-Words that water down the points we are trying to drive home.
+We sabotage our writing though weak language, kicking the legs out from beneath our verbs and tearing at the foundations of our nouns, watering down the very points that we are trying to drive home.

-“I _got_ up and _went_ to work.” => “I awoke and drove to work.”
+* “I _got_ up and _went_ to work.” (weak)
+* “I awoke and drove to work.” (better)

-We diminish the weight of our ideas by adding modifiers.
+We diminish the weight of our ideas by adding modifiers and fillers.

-“The regiment was _perhaps_ a hundred strong, and took the hill.”

-“The regiment took the hill, despite fewer than a hundred soldiers remaining in its ranks.”
+* “The regiment _that_ took the hill was _perhaps_ a hundred strong.” (weak)
+* “Despite heavy losses, the regiment took the hill.” (better)

-Text can also be weakened through overuse
+Words can also be weakened through overuse.

-“He _actually_ drove to work in the blizzard.” => “He drove to work in spite of the blizzard.”
+* “He _actually_ drove to work in the blizzard.” (weak)
+* “He drove to work in spite of the blizzard.” (better)

-Use in rare occasions, effectively.
-Consult the books.

-Words can be fillers and play no active role, such as needless use of ‘that’:

-“A dog that was missing an eye followed us.” => “A dog missing an eye followed us.”

-The use of ‘the’ can weaken, such as in this sentence.
-Better: start with “Using ‘the’”.

-You can use the word ‘have’ in situations where you can be more direct:
-“Can I have the ice cream?” => “I want ice cream.”

-Wordiness can be weak: “Joe _has the ability to_ eat beef.” => “Joe can eat beef.”

-Using forms of ‘to be’ when action verbs can be used.
-Covered as a separate target.
+When using this dictionary, scrutinize each highlighted word or phrase, asking whether it detracts from the point you are trying to make.

 ### Redundant phrases

 ```
-:RedundantWordy
+:WordyWordy
 ```

 Did you ever receive an ‘advance warning’ when a mere warning would do?